Jailed LeT terrorist fatally shot after he snatches cop's rifle, fires on police team | Law-Order

 Jailed LeT terrorist fatally shot after he snatches cop's rifle, fires on police team

-A jailed Pakistani Lashkar-e-Taiba terrorist was fatally shot after he snatched the rifle of a policeman and fired at a police team that had taken him to a spot near the International Border to effect weapons recovery, officials said.Additional Director General of Police, Jammu zone, Mukesh Singh said a policeman was also injured in the incident and was hospitalised.He identified the terrorist as Mohd Ali Hussain alias Qasim alias Jehangir who lodged at the Kot Balwal Jail.
+A jailed Pakistani Lashkar-e-Taiba terrorist was fatally shot after he snatched the rifle of a policeman and fired at a police team that had taken him to a spot near the International Border for a weapons recovery operation, officials said.Additional Director General of Police, Jammu zone, Mukesh Singh said a policeman was also injured in the incident and was hospitalised.He identified the terrorist as Mohd Ali Hussain alias Qasim alias Jehangir who lodged at the Kot Balwal Jail.

 - Country: